emaicus/Rangers-and-Ruffians/docs/Book_of_Known_Beasts.md

  | --------|--------|--------|--------|--------|--------|--------|
 | 7 ( +5 ) | 5 ( +4 ) | 2 ( +2 ) | 5 ( +4 ) | 3 ( +3 ) | 3 ( +3 ) | 0 ( +0 ) |

+__Special Action Rules:__
+* __Multi-Attack:__ An adult dragon can make 2 claw attacks and 1 devour attack as an action.
+* __Villain:__ If an adult dragon is being used as a villain, it can make one out of turn villain action per turn.
+Fire Breath cannot be used as a villain action.
+* __Villain Immunity:__ 3 times during a battle, an Adult Red Dragon can roll a spell power save with advantage.

 __Actions:__
-* __Multi Attack:__ An adult dragon can make 2 claw attacks and 1 bite as an action.
-* __Devour:__ _2d12 + 5 Strength._ If a creature's size is small, they must make a contested dexterity check or be consumed by the dragon.
+* __Devour:__ _2d12 + 5 Strength._ The dragon bites at an enemy with swordlike teeth.
+If a creature's size is small, they must make a contested dexterity check or be consumed by the dragon.
 A consumed entity takes 6d6 damage per turn.
 If the dragon takes 20 damage in one turn from without (or 15 from within) it must succeed a D14 INF save, or spit up the consumed entity.
-* __Claw:__ _2d12 + 5 Strength._.
+* __Claw:__ _2d12 + 5 Strength._ The dragon pierces its foe with foot-long claws.
-* __Fire Breath:__ _6d12 + 4 Inner Fire._ The fire makes a 50 foot cone, damaging all enemies within.
+* __Fire Breath:__ _6d12 + 4 Inner Fire._ The dragon unleashes a maelstrom of fire, causing the air to crackle and pop.
+The fire makes a 50 foot cone, damaging all enemies within.
 Once used, must be recharged (roll 1d10 each turn.
 On a 10, it is recharged).
-* __Fireball:__ _4d12 + 4 Inner Fire._ The dragon spits up a fireball at a targeted spot, which deals damage to everyone within a 20 foot radius.
+* __Fireball:__ _4d12 + 4 Inner Fire._ The dragon belches a fireball at a targeted spot, which deals damage to everyone within a 20 foot radius.
-* __Grab:__ _2d12 + 5 Strength._ An enemy must attempt a contested DEX check.
+* __Grab:__ _1d12 + 5 Strength._ The dragon snatches at an enemy with its claws.
+An enemy must attempt a contested DEX check.
 On failure, the dragon grapples them.
 As an offhand action, it can drop them.
 If dropped, a player can attempt a D16 strength check to hang on.
-* __Tail Strike:__ _4d12 + 5 Strength._ Strikes all enemies up to 20 feet behind the drake as it spins.
+* __Tail Strike:__ _4d12 + 5 Strength._ The dragons tail whistles as it hurtles towards its enemies.
+The tail strikes all enemies up to 20 feet behind the drake as it spins.
 Affected enemies can make a contested DEX check to try to avoid the incoming tail.

-__Villain Actions:__
-* __Tail Strike:__ The dragon may make a tail strike as a villain action.

 __Conditional Actions:__
 * __Turn 1:__ Roar: All enemies must make a Spell Power save.
 On failure, they are frightened, and additionally have disadvantage on saves.